saramorgan/LWCGettingStarted/README.md

 # Getting Started with LWC

-This is a sample application that accompanies a Pluralsight course, **Getting Started with Salesforce Lightning Web Components** .It is used to demonstrate how to get started building applications with Lightning web components and SFDX tools.
+This is a sample application that accompanies the Pluralsight course, **Getting Started with Salesforce Lightning Web Components** .It is used to demonstrate how to get started building applications with Lightning web components and SFDX tools.

 It centers around creating a solution for a fictional outdoor provider named Carved Rock Fitness.
 The solution is designed to use Lightning web components and allow a mobile or desktop user to search for products.